Game Expo East Kent: GEEK Expos

 Following an absence during 2016, GEEK returned in 2017, running in 17-19 February at Dreamland and co-organised by Bits and Bytes.
 GEEK 2017 featured an official Mario Kart Anniversary Tournament to celebrate the 25th anniversary of the Mario Kart series, held in Dreamland's Roller Room, and a 2000 AD exhibition by Rufus Dayglo to celebrate the magazine's 40th anniversary.
 Visitors could also play the games Renga and Space Toads Mayhem, which was part of the Indie Zone, and go to the Demystify Bar to meet app developers; the bar showcased Warhammer and hosted a Raspberry Pi Jam (a small computer used in electronics, projects, etc.).
 In 2018, GEEK ran in 16-18 February.
 The expo was given a space theme to celebrate the 40th anniversary of Space Invaders, and also celebrated the 10th anniversary of Super Smash Bros.
 Brawl with a grand franchise tournament.
 There was also the Jedi Fight Academy, which taught upcoming Jedis lightsaber skills, including those taught by actor Andrew Lawden.

-In 2019, GEEK, aiming to expand its reach globally, would be held in China instead of Margate and explore 30 other locations in the UK.
+In late 2018, GEEK, aiming to expand its reach globally, announced that it would be held in China instead of Margate in 2019, and explore 30 other locations in the UK.
 The event set a new record with 50,000 attendees, before being put on hiatus in 2020 due to the COVID-19 pandemic.
 GEEK created a one-off series of locally organised festivals named "Back and Fill", set to run in 23 October-1 November 2020 (with the backup date being February 2021).